A Journey, A Destination

 Local artisans dot the mountainside, and an undercurrent of creativity runs deep in the mountain community.
 There's no dearth of plein-air painting spots and local jam sessions.
 A number of creative retreats are held at DuBose each year (see our Partner Programs page) for individuals working on their craft.

-Check out our local history by visiting the Grundy County Historical Society in Tracy City, followed up by a site visit to the Old Highlander Folk School.
+Learn about our local history by visiting the Grundy County Historical Society in Tracy City, followed up by a site visit to the Old Highlander Folk School.
 The Highlander Folk School was an institution that provided training and education for emerging and existing Labor Movement and Civil Rights leaders during the mid-1900's.
 Several prominent individuals trained at the Highlander Folk School, including Rosa Parks and Martin Luther King, Jr. The current iteration of HFS is the Highlander Research and Education Center in New Market, Tennessee.

 Within walking distance of the Center, Monteagle’s Hannah Pickett Park can be found next to a quiet street.
 This city playground is enjoyed by many of our younger guests, as is the May Justus Memorial Library located next door.

 War Memorial Cross is a scenic overlook and favorite picnic spot, located on the west bluff of the Sewanee domain.
 The Cross is a memorial to all Sewanee citizens and students who served in World War I, World War II, the Korean War, and Vietnam.